Isle of Anglesey County Council

 A producer must only place 'safe' consumer products on the market.
 A safe consumer product is any product that under normal or reasonably foreseeable conditions of use presents no risk or only the minimum risk compatible with the product's use and is consistent with a high level of protection for consumers.

-There are no designated standards* offering a presumption of conformity for producers but there are extensive European standards that have been sourced from international standards.
+There are no designated standards* offering a presumption of conformity for producers, but there are extensive European standards that have been sourced from international standards.
 These standards can assist in assessing safety as they will be taken into account when deciding whether the product is safe.

 [*'Designated standards' are those approved by the Secretary of State and published by the British Standards Institution (BSI).]